melissamcewen/build-a-bot-workshop/README.md

 ### What is Node.js?
 Our application won't interact directly with the browser at all.
 It will interact with Facebook, which has something called an API.
 API stands for Application programming interface, here it's just a set of things we can tell FB messenger to do.
 This collection of instructions will make up our Bot.

+We're using Node.js to do that, which runs Javascript on a server framework.
+You can install more functionality for any Node.js application pretty easily using **packages**, which are like more applications you can install into your own application.
+They can do things like process code and help you debug your application.

 ### What are Chatbots?